 Texas Music Museum (Austin, TX) — The Texas Music Museum collects and preserves artifacts, documents and reference material surrounding diverse traditions of Texas music, and utilizes these collections in the presentation of exhibits, educational programs, and performances.
 The collection and programs of the Texas Music Museum encourage active participation by youth and adults in continuing the legacy of creating Texas music.

 Rubrics, Assessment Rubrics — Helping you design assessments

 Teachnology — Site provides free access to lesson plans, worksheets, rubrics, as well as teaching tips and themes.

 Southern Poverty Law Center — Members receive Teaching Tolerance four times a year - which has great articles (student level reading) and tons of teaching ideas.
 Have your principal send in (on school stationary) a request for their many documentary films.
 Website also has great stuff on the Civil Rights Memorial and “Intelligence Watch” which traces hate groups in America.

 ARTSEDGE — “The National Arts and Education Network supports the placement of the arts at the center of the curriculum and advocates creative use of technology to enhance the K-12 educational experience.
 ARTSEDGE empowers educators to teach in, through, and about the arts by providing the tools to develop interdisciplinary curricula that fully integrate the arts with other academic subjects.
 ARTSEDGE offers free, standards-based teaching materials for use in and out of the classroom, as well as professional development resources, student materials, and guidelines for arts-based instruction and assessment.”

 The Getty Museum — The teacher resource section of this site provides information and lesson plans to help incorporate the study of visual art into the classroom.

-Internet Resources for Music Educators — This site provides a vast quantity of links to music-related sites in a well-organized manner.
+Music Teachers Resources — This site provides a vast quantity of links to music-related sites in a well-organized manner.